mrochon/copilot_react/README.md

 - 🔐 Microsoft Azure AD authentication using MSAL
 - 💬 Real-time chat interface with Copilot Studio agents
+- 🎭 **NEW**: Human-like avatar with lip-sync animation
+- 🔊 **NEW**: Azure Speech Service integration for text-to-speech
+- 👄 **NEW**: Real-time viseme-based lip synchronization
 - 📱 Responsive design for desktop and mobile
 - ⚡ TypeScript support for better development experience
 - 🎨 Modern UI with Microsoft Fluent Design principles
+- 🧪 Mock client for development and testing

 ## Prerequisites